Stellantis-backed Archer Aviation has revealed plans for a proposed air taxi network for people travelling across New York City.

 New York City officials and Archer hope to set up 'vertiports' at airports and helipads across the proposed area.

-What is Midnight?
+What is the electric air taxi Midnight?

 Midnight is a piloted electric air taxi designed to carry up to four passengers, producing far less noise and emissions than a conventional helicopter.